Black Friday - ahh! Before you panic, read this article. Your ultimate guide begins in 3,2,1...

-Similarly, provide a definitive direction with conversion focused landing pages so that your customers can get to the product they want too, fast.
+And provide a definitive direction with conversion focused landing pages so that your customers can get to the product they want too, fast.

 Although we are all for customizing the customer experience and delivering personalized messages, sometimes it might be easier for your server to send static product recommendations.

 This all depends on how much you think you can handle in terms of processing as well as manpower.

 Here’s a sweet story to interrupt (or add to) your learning curve:

 Bol.com decided to add more servers to cope with their capacity during Sinterklaas.
 (For those of us who aren’t Dutch, Sinterklass is like Christmas but comes early.
 The best thing ever, basically).